ayf7/Board-Game/README.md

 Last Updated: October 11, 2022<br>
 <h3>Overview</h3>
 <p>The program allows the user to play different board games in the console, using user
-  input to chessMove the pieces and update the board accordingly.
+  input to move the pieces and update the board accordingly.
 Each game requires two players.
 I developed this program to practice the principles of object-oriented programming, create algorithms to tackle complicated problems (such as finding the legal moves of the pieces when factoring in pins and checks), and develop good documentation habits.</p>